garystafford/twelvelabs-bedrock-search-agent/README.md

 #### AWS Credentials

-Set AWS Credentials on the command line before continuing.
+Set your AWS Credentials on the command line before continuing.
 These are required for access to Amazon Bedrock and Amazon S3.

 #### Start Application

 There are three different front-ends in this project:

-- **Terminal**: Simple terminal interface for testing
+- **Terminal**: Simple agentic terminal interface
-- **Chat**: Conversation interface using Gradio
+- **Chat**: Conversation agentic interface using Gradio
-- **Web App**: Conversation chatbot interface using Gradio
+- **Web App**: Conversation agentic chatbot interface using Gradio

 ```bash
 python terminal.py